RadicalZephyr/radicalzephyr.github.io/source/_drafts/2015-04-16-on-editors-and-their-benefits.md

 of customization is embedded in the Emacs community.

+To some degree the seemingly simple choice of learning to type in Dvorak was a very important decision for my life as a programmer.
+It cut off certain possibilities like learning to use Vim, and presents certain challenges for pair programming.

 Stuff and things.
 About the struggle of liking emacs and things, Dvorak being really hard.
 Being excited about 8th Light, etc. but having an issue reconciling the two.
 Curiosity about